Athenry County Senior Hurling Champions 1994

 The curtain came down on a memorable year and the celebrations at the annual social in Ffrench's were unique as the silverware on display exemplified.
 All the major trophies had been won by the club and players had represented the county in various grades with distinction - Shane and David Donohue, Diarmuid Cloonan (U14), Aidan Poniard, Richard Brady, Liam O'Brien and Mattie Egan (U16), Eddie Brady and Brian Higgins (Minor), Brendan Keogh, Brian Feeney, Gerry Keane, Cathal Moran and Joe Rabbitte (Senior), Declan Higgins (Junior), P J Molloy, Mixie Donohue, Luke Glynn and Paddy Gannon (Masters)

-P. J Molloy celebrates his sides County Final victory and bows out of senior hurling after twenty four years.
+Brian Feeney is congratulated after the final while P. J Molloy celebrates his sides victory and bows out of senior hurling after twenty four years.